Global stocks are mostly higher after the Wall Street rally - ExBulletin

 Shares of smaller companies also rose.
 Russell 2000 gained 1.2% to 2,272.56.

-Recent solid gains suggest that investors remain Bulgarian in terms of stocks, despite the recent rise in COVID-19 cases from the omicron variant with rapid virus spread and expectations that the US Federal Reserve will start raising rates of interest sometime this year to combat rising inflation.
+Recent solid gains suggest investors remain Bulgarian in terms of stocks, despite the recent rise in COVID-19 cases from the rapidly spreading omicron virus variant and expectations that the US Federal Reserve will start raising rates of interest sometime this year to combat rising inflation.

-Investors have some key pieces of economic data to look forward to during the first week of the new year, including the Labor Department’s work report on Friday.
+Investors have some key pieces of economic data to expect during the first week of the new year, including the Labor Department’s work report on Friday.
 The Institute for Supply Management will give investors an update on the manufacturing sector on Tuesday and the services sector on Thursday.

 In energy trading, US standard crude oil gained 32 cents to $ 76.40 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained 87 cents to $ 76.08 a barrel on Monday.
 Brent crude, the international standard, rose 30 cents to $ 79.28 a barrel.